 Along with this, managers and leaders need to shift leadership styles to a more synergistic way of working.
-We have far too many stories about people being managed from a style that centers more on creating obligation to a goal vs making it meaningful so that people’s own motivation and excitement fuels the accomplishment.
+We have far too many stories about people being managed from a style that centers more on creating an obligation to a goal vs. making it meaningful so that people’s own motivation and excitement fuel the accomplishment.
 Here again, spending a few days learning this will go a long way to dampen this impediment.

-The other impediments detected by the Agile Narrative Project stories I will talk about in a future blog post; huge one one around work environments and the other on people being ignored/burned-out by poor Agile adoptions.
-In the mean time, please submit your stories to the Agile Narrative Project and help us to build a better way of work.
+The other impediments detected by the Agile Narrative Project stories I will talk about in a future blog post.
+In the meantime, please submit your stories to the Agile Narrative Project and help us to build a better way of work.
 Also, please join me at Agile2017 in Orlando.
 We will be working on addressing aspects of this problem at the Business Agility Lab.